rdnkrkmz/max2min/README.md

 This is a custom aggregate extension for PostgreSQL

 ##
-The aggregate function returns a text formatted like: max -> min for an integer column, where min and max are minimum and maximum values of that column.
+The aggregate function returns a text formatted like: **max -> min** for an integer column, where min and max are minimum and maximum values of that column.
 Extension handles ```null``` values in rowset.

 ## Installation
 ```
 git clone https://github.com/rdnkrkmz/max2min.git
 cd max2min
+make install
 make installcheck
 ```
 ## Supported data types